janw23/uw-www-acsl/README.md

 - PART Entities related to sections

 - DONE Content of the File selection dialog
-- PART Directory and file navigation, adding, deleting
+- DONE Directory and file navigation, adding, deleting
 - TODO Parsing of the file into sections
 - PART Content of the Focus on program elements
 - TODO Proper handling of prover choice